In our digital era, many of us choose to forego a clock or traditional timepiece in favor of our iPhones and Apple Watches.

 What’s Causing It?

 According to users who contacted Apple support, it could be a carrier issue.
 The time and date settings are largely pushed out by a user’s carrier (if Wi-Fi is not available).
-But even support staff agree that something in iOS 11 is also at play.
+But even support staff agree that something in iOS 12-11 is also at play.
+So check and see if there is a carrier update available and if so, update.

 One former software engineer speculates that it’s probably tied to the reboot sequence.
 Which isn’t too helpful as far as practical, but there it is.